 Be ready to be available by phone or email if your advisor has a question.
 Also, be prepared to send him or her the evidence for your case and any communication between you and your school, especially:

-• All evidence submitted to the school’s investigator that you have access to, whether that evidence was submitted by you or the complainant
+- All evidence submitted to the school’s investigator that you have access to, whether that evidence was submitted by you, the complainant, or gathered by some other means by investigators

 While the deadline to appeal can be tight, schools tend to allow themselves much longer to review an appeal.